Mjboothaus/emmaus-walking-data/README.md

 https://developer.apple.com/documentation/healthkit/hkworkout
 ### App Functionality

-The app `app_label_workouts.py` [TODO: Rename this app] has two pieces of functionality i.e.
+The app `app_prepare_data.py` has three pieces of functionality which can be selected in the main menu section of the app sidebar.
+These are:

 i.
-Convert HealthKit export to DB and ii.
+Convert HealthKit export to SQLite ii.
+Pre-calculate workout summary, and iii.
 Label/group walks.

+#### Convert HealthKit export to SQLite

+Choose _Export All Health Data_ on your iPhone and save the generated file (`export.zip`) somewhere convenient.
+Specify the location (path) of the `export.zip` that you wish to convert to a SQLite database.
+The button only becomes active when a valid location in provided.
+Press the button to perform the conversion (which typically takes 2-3 minutes to complete).

-#### Conversion
+#### Pre-calculate workout summary

 #### Label/group walks